-The stability of this structure will depend on
+The stability of this structure will depend on:

+a) Rigidity of ridge.

-- a) the rigidity of the ridge, and - b) the security of its fixing at soil level.
+b) Security of fixing at soil level.

-If the soil will not 'grip' the plastic adequately greater purchase can be obtained by rolling the edge of the plastic around a piece of timber before burying it, as shown in Figure 6.
+If the soil will not 'grip' the plastic adequately, greater purchase can be obtain-ed by rolling the edge of the plastic around a piece of timber before burying it, as shown in Figure 6.

-If no timber is available individual stones ideally 100 mm - 200 mm in diameter can be used, in which case the film should be folded over them as shown in Figure 7.
+If no timber is available individual stones ideally 5"-8" in diameter can be used, in which case fold the film over them as shown in Figure 7.